 Wicking and Breathability

-As one of the highest to score in this category (nine out of ten) alongside the Women's Darn Tough Hiker Micro Crew, we recommend it for cool to warm weather.
-The merino wool blend in addition to the nylon and spandex material provides a tight fit around the foot that allows moisture to move smoothly through it.
-The thinner fabric design is conducive to taking moisture away from the foot (and not holding it in).
+This sock is super breathability with excellent wicking capabilities.
+Alongside the Women's Darn Tough Hiker Micro Crew, we recommend it for cool to warm weather or high-intensity activities like trail running or fast packing.
+The Merino wool blend in addition to the nylon and spandex material provides a tight fit around the foot that allows moisture to move to the surface of the sock, providing sufficient evaporation.
+The thinner fabric design is less absorbent, thus making it a great option for active activities.

-That said, it doesn't earn a perfect ten in this category because some of our testers reported that the bottom of their feet got warm (on super hot days) which means a little less breathability at the bottom of the sock.
-That said, of all the socks tested, this and the Wigwam Hiking Outdoor Pro provided the best breathability.
-As a result, it's still a Top Pick for Warm Weather.
+While it breathes well, it certainly is not perfect.
+Some of our testers reported that the bottom of their feet got warm (on super hot days) which means a little less breathability at the bottom of the sock.
+That said, of all the socks tested, it is one of the most breathable, earning a Top Pick.

-Backed by the Darn Tough Guarantee, we are happy to report this sock earns a solid nine out of ten in this category.
+Backed by the Darn Tough Guarantee, we are happy to report this sock is super durable.
 Even though we noticed a little pilling after just 10 miles of use, we didn't notice anymore in the long term (and we've had them for over a year now!)
 We saw the same trend in all the Darn Tough socks tested.

 The Smartwool socks in comparison showed less durability overall, while the Wigwam Hiker Pro (a synthetic-blend) provided the best in strength overall.
 That said, this is one of the best lightweight wool-blend options when it comes to durability.
 If you happen to get a hole in the sock throughout your lifetime, Darn Tough will send you a new pair without question.
 As a result, this contender earns high marks in this metric.

-As our Top Pick for Warm Weather, we'd recommend this sock for warm weather hiking in all conditions.
-This light hiker has a tight fit that is more accommodating for those looking for a durable and cushioned option.
-We recommend it for all conditions (including rainy ones) because it regulates through a wide-range of temperatures.
+As our Top Pick for Active Wear, we'd recommend this sock for any activity that requires high intensity…in most conditions.
+This light hiker has a tight fit that provides a durable and cushioned performance.
+We recommend it for all conditions (including rainy ones) because it regulates through a wide range of temperatures.
 We just wouldn't recommend it for standing around on a cold winter day.
 Overall, it's a wonderful and versatile lightweight contender that is quite versatile and best for cool to warm weather.
 Take it with you on your next trail run, backpacking trip, or day hike.

-This Top Pick for Warm Weather hiking features a lightweight merino wool blend that is perfect for any three-season trail adventure.
+This Top Pick features a lightweight merino wool blend that is perfect for any three-season trail adventure.
 Take it with you on rainy day hikes or through warm desert temperatures.
-In all conditions, it will hold up for years to come and comes complete with an incredible guarantee.
+In all conditions, it will hold up for years to come, coming full circle with a lifetime guarantee.